 It has been drifting east toward Argentina and Uruguay, though airports in their capitals were able to reopen on Wednesday.
 The closures had forced Peruvian president-elect Ollanta Humala to take a boat across the Rio de la Plata from Uruguay to Buenos Aires, where he met with Argentine President Cristina Fernandez on Tuesday.

 Soccer officials, meanwhile, were worried that the ash could delay the July 1 start of the Copa America, South America's championship.
 "We hope that within five or six days the problems with the ash will not exist," Argentine Football Association President Julio Grondona told Argentine broadcaster Radio 10.

-In Sydney, the Gunns have booked tickets on another airline and will use them if Qantas doesn't fly them out Thursday _ that is, if that airline, Virgin subsidiary Pacific Blue, is able to fly.
+In Sydney, the Gunns have booked tickets on another airline and will use them if Qantas doesn't fly them out Thursday.
 They said they have spent four hours over two days on hold with Qantas, but have yet to get through.

 "You listen to that message until you lose the will to live," said Tina Gunn.
 She said her daughter, Jacqueline Burt, is due to give birth Friday but has already been feeling pains and is getting "very stressed."

-Some passengers have wondered how Virgin Australia and Air New Zealand initially managed to avoid canceling many flights, while Qantas and some other airlines refused to take that measure.
+Virgin Australia and Air New Zealand have avoided canceling many flights by changing flight paths, a step Qantas and some other airlines have been unwilling to take.

 Qantas spokesman Tom Woodward said he couldn't comment on other airlines' safety procedures, but that when it comes to thick ash clouds, Qantas would not fly through them, under them or around them.